-a.
-Articles 43(5) and (6) of the Securitisation Regulation contains transitional measures for securitisations where the securities were issued before 1 January 2019.
-As a consequence of the application of the PRA's transitional direction, where the transitional measures listed in Articles 43(5) and (6) of the Securitisation Regulation also apply, firms may 13 November 2020: this guidance document supports the draft transitional directions published as part of CP 13/20 and is subject to further updates.
-The final version will be published close to the end of the transition period.

-continue during the TTP period to recognise preferential treatments afforded to EU assets and exposures which existed in the legislation referred to in Articles 43(5) and (6) as it applied at 31 December 2018.
-This includes:

-- i.
-In the circumstances specified in Article 405(2) of Regulation 575/2013 (as it applied at 31 December 2018) (CRR), the risk retention requirements outlined in Article 405(1) CRR may be satisfied on the basis of the consolidated situation of the related EU parent credit institution, EU financial holding company or EU mixed financial holding company. - ii.
-The risk retention requirements outlined in Article 405(1) CRR do not apply where the securitised exposures are exposures on or fully, unconditionally and irrevocably guaranteed by regional governments, local authorities and public sector entities of Member States.
+- Articles 43(5) and (6) of the Securitisation Regulation contains transitional measures for securitisations where the securities were issued before 1 January 2019.
+As a consequence of the application of the PRA's transitional direction, where the transitional measures listed in Articles 43(5) and (6) of the Securitisation Regulation also apply, firms may continue during the TTP period to recognise preferential treatments afforded to EU assets and exposures which existed in the legislation referred to in Articles 43(5) and (6) as it applied at 31 December 2018.
+This includes: - In the circumstances specified in Article 405(2) of Regulation 575/2013 (as it applied at 31 December 2018) (CRR), the risk retention requirements outlined in Article 405(1) CRR may be satisfied on the basis of the consolidated situation of the related EU parent credit institution, EU financial holding company or EU mixed financial holding company. - The risk retention requirements outlined in Article 405(1) CRR do not apply where the securitised exposures are exposures on or fully, unconditionally and irrevocably guaranteed by regional governments, local authorities and public sector entities of EU Member States.